 I’ve been interested in linguistics since early high school, and I give back by helping academic linguists learn how to communicate better with broader audiences and by creating resources for current “protolinguists”: high school students who would like to learn more about linguistics.

-I taught a four-week class on communicating linguistics or LingComm at the LSA institute in Lexington, Kentucky in July 2017.
-The day-to-day class notes can be found on the @LingComm twitter account and tweets from students on #lingcomm.
+I taught a four-week lingcomm class at the Linguistic Society of America (LSA) summer institute in Lexington, Kentucky in July 2017.
 Here’s a summary of the class notes as blog posts:

 - Day 1: Goals